isikyus/defenders-of-kathrakopolis/README.md

 So we have enough levels to build proper supers, the game will start with 8th-level characters.

+Stats are either 20-point buy, or 4d6 drop lowest (with reordering allowed).
+Remember you get a +1 stat increase to those at 4th and 8th level.

 For fluff reasons, players are encouraged to build Strix, Ogre, half-human or human characters (rather than elves, dwarves, etc).